XRPLF/xrpl-dev-portal/tx_format.md

 A Regular Key pair is generated in the same way as any other Ripple keys (for example, with [wallet_propose](rippled-apis.html#wallet-propose)), but it can be changed.
 A Master Key pair is an intrinsic part of the account's identity (the address is derived from the master public key) so the Master Key cannot be changed.
 Therefore, using a Regular Key to sign transactions instead of the master key whenever possible is beneficial to security.

-When the Regular Key is compromised, you can use the this transaction type to change it.
-As a special feature, each account is allowed to perform SetRegularKey transaction *without* a transaction fee exactly one time ever.
-To do so, submit a SetRegularKey transaction with a `Fee` value of 0, signed by the account's master key.
-(This way, you can potentially take back your account even if an attacker has already used up all the account's spare XRP.) <span class='draft-comment'>(Note: confirm that this is still exactly how that works.)</span>
+If your regular key is compromised, but the master key is not, you can use this method to regain control of your account.
+As a special feature, each account is allowed to perform SetRegularKey transaction *without* a transaction fee as long as the [*lsfPasswordSpent* flag](https://wiki.ripple.com/Ledger_Format#AccountRoot) for the account is not set.
+To use this feature, submit a SetRegularKey transaction with a `Fee` value of 0, signed by the account's *master key*.
+(This way, you don't have to worry about whether the attacker has used up all the account's spare XRP.)
+The [*lsfPasswordSpent* flag]() is automatically cleared if your account receives a payment of XRP.